SentientByte/DashFolio/structure.md

   missing funding entries in historical transaction exports.

 - **Day-over-day profit ("Todays Profit" card)**
-  When the U.S. market is open, the snapshot compares the live invested value (using the latest quotes) against the prior trading day's invested value so the card updates intraday.
-After the closing bell the metric reverts to the stored performance history, mirroring the daily chart.
+  The snapshot now sums the per-holding day change (current quote versus previous close) so deposits or withdrawals made during the session no longer appear as profit.
+When the U.S. market is open the card reflects live quote movements; after the closing bell it still reverts to the stored performance history, mirroring the daily chart.

 ## 5. Data flow details